Compassionate touch FTW!

 Carefully designed.
 We’ve spent hundreds of hours refining what we do.
 Every detail of our session is imbued with meaning and significance.
 Karuna Sessions has crafted a 5-step process (Intiation, Introduction, Immerson, Integration and Completion) that is slow, smooth, and guided by compassionate practitioners.
 Clients remember, analyze and integrate the experience long after they walk out the front door.

 Not awkward.
 Part of the reason professional cuddling is awkward is because it’s not an interaction with familiar, well-defined social mores - people have no idea what to ask for or how to behave.
-Because we grok the importance of respecting personal boundaries, clients report feeling safe, at ease, and deeply relaxed.
+Because we grok the importance of respecting personal boundaries and guide you through the experience, clients report feeling safe, at ease, and deeply relaxed.